Saint Paul College provides several different options for paying your tuition and fees. View Payment Options.

 - You will not, however, be asked to enter your name, date of birth, address, social security number or any other personally identifiable information.

-Minnesota residents, age 62 or older, may register and be eligible to attend Saint Paul College at a reduced fee.
-Registration for this reduced senior rate must take place after the first class has taken place, and is provided on a space-available basis.
+Minnesota residents, age 62 or older, may register and be eligible to attend Saint Paul College at a reduced rate.
+To receive the senior rate, the student must register for the course

 Rate and guidelines: